If you are seeking to use business assets as the basis of a loan then a secured business loan may be just what you need.

 Aside from turnover and credit, the presence of a significant assets remains the biggest factor in your likelihood of getting the green light on a secured loan.
 If the business is too new or small to have its own, this is where directors may be asked to put personal assets on the line by signing a personal guarantee document.

-What Can Be Used as ‘Security’ for a Business Loan?
+What Can Be Used as ‘Collateral’ for a Business Loan?

 Lenders will always prepare hard assets (cash, building and land etc) over soft (intellectual property) because they represent a greater security, in most cases.